henrique3m/asp-net-migrations/README.md

-.Net MVC application using migrations.
+.Net MVC application with migrations.